Dynamic Mode Decomposition with Control Liouville Operators

-Introduction of an operator corresponding to the state feedback controller, in addition to the control Liouville operator $A_{f,g}$, is necessary for spectral analysis of controlled systems.
-The state feedback controller is incorporated in the developed framework via a multiplication operator.
-The inclusion of this multiplication operator, in addition to the control Liouville operator, sets the theoretical foundations of CLDMD apart from the uncontrolled case studied in \cite{rosenfeld2022dynamic}.
+The control Liouville operator does not depend on the control input, and as such, is not sufficient by itself for prediction of system behavior.
+An additional operator is thus required to complete the construction of the operator $A_{F_{\mu}}$ alluded to in Section \ref{sec:OperatorDMD}.
+The controller is incorporated in the developed framework via a multiplication operator.
+The inclusion of this multiplication operator, in addition to the newly defined control Liouville operator, sets the theoretical foundations of DMD of controlled systems apart from the uncontrolled case studied in \cite{SCC.Rosenfeld.Kamalapurkar.ea2022} and \cite{SCC.Rosenfeld.Kamalapurkar2023a}. \begin{definition} For a continuous function $\nu:X\to\mathcal{Y}$, the \emph{multiplication operator with symbol $\nu$}, denoted by $M_{\nu} : \mathcal{D}(M_{\nu}) \to \tilde{H}_r$, is defined as

-This section establishes some results on multiplication operators that map from vector valued RKHSs to scalar valued RKHSs.
-Many of these theorems have been established for scalar valued RKHSs (cf. \cite{rosenfeld2015densely,rosenfeld2015introducing,szafraniec2000reproducing}), and the results in this paper follow from similar methods.